Dans-labs/dariah-contrib/docs/Tech/Codebase.md

 ??? details "Usage in this app"
     *   all documentation here is written in Markdown
-    *   the docstrings insode the Python code use Markdown
+    *   the docstrings inside the Python code use Markdown
     *   all big editable text fields in this app support Markdown.

 ### JavaScript